GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 ## Introduction

-Meta provides the ability to distribute lock externally via gRPC.
+`Meta` provides the functionality of distributed locks via gRPC.

 ## How to use

-A meta client implemented by rust is provided in [meta-client][1] crate.
+The [meta-client][1] crate provides a Rust-based meta client implementation.

 [1]: https://github.com/GreptimeTeam/greptimedb/tree/develop/src/meta-client